MyEdMentor

 Digital literacy is now a baseline, not a specialism.

-How SPPIN Sim builds digital literacy
+How MyEdMentor builds digital literacy

-SPPIN Sim is itself a live digital environment.
+MyEdMentor is itself a live digital environment.
 Students are not reading about digital systems — they are operating inside one.
 Every session:

 • Students navigate a real-time platform with live data feeds